CONSERVE WATER, SAVE MONEY and PROTECT OUR ENVIRONMENT

-Landscape evaluations are more than just observing plant material.
+Landscape site evaluations are more than just observing plant material.
 They involve an inspection of the entire irrigation system.
 Every zone needs to be visually inspected while in operation.
-An evaluation will provide the data to create a detailed report on the condition of the entire system.
+An evaluation will provide the data to create a detailed report on the current condition of the entire system.

 Utilizing SMART irrigation controllers and on-site weather stations, establishing irrigation system precipitation rates and determining specific plant water requirements will reduce water use.
 Replacing only the required percentage of water lost through Evapotranspiration (ET) will not only save you money on your water bill but also provide optimum conditions for your landscape.